davidleonardi418/omop-lite/README.md

       - "5432:5432"
 ```

-## Bring Your Own Vocabularies
+## Bring Your Own Data

-You can provide your own data for loading into the tables by placing your CSV files in the `vocabs/` directory.
-This should contain `.csv` files matching the vocab tables (`DRUG_STRENGTH.csv`, `CONCEPT.csv`, etc.).
+You can provide your own data for loading into the tables by placing your CSV files in the `data/` directory.
+This should contain `.csv` files matching the data tables (`DRUG_STRENGTH.csv`, `CONCEPT.csv`, etc.).

 ## Setup Script